foodfight/showz/scripts/07May2012-etsy.md

 database?
 * for your physical machines, do u use a virtualization solution like KVM?
 Xen?
 Do you have SANs?
+* Do your developers have root access to the machines they work on?
+* how much of your cloud infrastructure is based on openstack? how much of it isn't
 * What version of *nix do use and why?
 Do you use a mix?
 Will you stick with it?
 * Linux questions